Best New and Classic "Irish" Movies

 Top Ten “Irish” Films

 The Quiet Man (1952), a romantic comedy-drama starring that Irish lass Maureen O’Hara, John Wayne, Ward Bond, Barry Fitzgerald, Mildred Natwick, Arthur Shields, and Victor McLaglen.
 John Ford won the Academy Award for Best Director, and Winton C. Hoch & Archie Stout won for Best Cinematography, for The Quiet Man.
-The Quiet Man was also nominated for another five Oscars – Best Picture, Art Direction, Sound, Adapted Screenplay, and Best Supporting Actor (Victor McLaglen).
+The Quiet Man was also nominated for another five Oscars – Best Picture (losing to The Greatest Show on Earth), Art Direction, Sound, Adapted Screenplay, and Best Supporting Actor (Victor McLaglen).

 Ford and the cast outdid themselves in capturing his vision of quaint Irish life and the beauty of the Irish countryside.
 Much of this glorious technicolor movie was filmed in County Mayo and County Galway, Ireland.
 When we visited Ireland several years ago we saw the statue of John Wayne and Maureen O’Hara in the village of Cong in County Mayo.
 I would have to say that The Quiet Man is the ultimate classic “Irish” movie in my opinion, and thoroughly enjoyable to watch.